1. Home

 Buy-to-let and holiday-let mortgages require a large deposit of 25-30%, and are usually interest-only mortgages where you only pay the interest each month.
 If you choose this specific type of mortgage, make sure you have a plan in place to be able to repay the capital at the end of the mortgage term.

-Pros and cons of second home mortgages
+Advantages and disadvantages of second home mortgages

 • Not tied to your current one – no risk of losing the home you’re already living in